ncp38/cs241-f24/projects/proj1/index.md

 1. TOC
 {:toc}

-**Reminder:** Everything in this project must be your own work.
+**Reminder:** Everything in this project has to be your own work.
 If you include any code that was not invented by you, you must give a citation for it.

 ## Getting Started